 There are some pretty big benefits for marketers.
 It enables you to take advantage of much larger data sources than you could with a purely human team, and it also lets you make sense of chaotic, complicated data signals from multiple sources.
 Deep Learning is already used in self-driving technology, to scan for cancer, and — in RTB House’s case — to power marketing campaigns.

 At RTB House, we use Deep Learning in 100% of our campaigns, and it enables us to do some pretty amazing things.
 For example, it powers our ContextAI solution, which scans 95% of the internet in over 40 languages to categorize content and identify which user groups are most likely to engage with it.
-We also use it to optimize the ad-buying process, show personalized creatives to users, and to power privacy-friendly cookieless marketing techniques.
+We also use it to optimize the ad-buying process, show personalized creatives to users, and power privacy-friendly cookieless marketing techniques.
+This targeting methodology will become more commonly used in the near future as third-party cookies are depreciated.

 If you want to learn more about how RTB House can help you implement a data-driven strategy powered by Deep Learning, reach out to our team today.